-'Secretary Navy, Washington:

-'Charleston and Concerd arrived today from Hollo.
+Secretary Navy.
+Washington: "Charleston and Concord arrived to-day from Hollo.
+Glass reports that the day from Hollo.
 Glass reports that the entire island of Panay is in possession of insurgents, except Hollo, which is defended by 800 Spanish troops.
 All foreign citizens there petition for American protection.
 The island of Negros has declared independence and desires American protectorate.